 Alcock’s book Parapsychology-Science Or Magic?: A Psychological Perspective, published in 1981, as a major factor in psychologist Chris French’s “conversion” to skepticism about paranormal claims in terms of accepted science in psychology.

-Social Psychology, Stereotype cContent Model, Ambivalent Sexism Theory, Cognitive Miser
+Areas of Specialization: Social Psychology, Stereotype cContent Model, Ambivalent Sexism Theory, Cognitive Miser

 A social psychologist, Fiske is best known for her work in the areas of social cognition, stereotypes, and prejudice.
 In particular, Fiske’s work is notable for bringing the two fields of cognitive psychology and social psychology together.
 Fiske has focused on topics including sexism, gender relations, and gender differences in social situations.
 She also helped develop the Stereotype Content Model.
 In other significance, Fiske testified as an expert in the U.S. Supreme Court case of Price Waterhouse v.
 Hopkins.